: 5-7 days to Bermuda then 4-6 days for Portsmouth, VA. Nanny Cay to Ft. Lauderdale approx. 7 days.

 • Online posting of yacht blogs and photographs

 World Cruising Club events are primarily cruising rallies, not races, so engines may be used.
 A time penalty is then added to calculate the fun cruising results.
 In the ARC Caribbean 1500 Open Division, no times are taken or results calculated.

-For those who want to race competitively there is a racing division within the ARC, run using IRC handicaps, under the auspices of the Royal Ocean Racing Club.
+For those who want to race competitively there is a racing division within the ARC.

 What safety equipment will I need?